Technology

 5. Learning curve and community

-When exploring what is the difference between Python and Java, a crucial aspect to consider is the learning curve and the support available through their respective communities.
+When exploring the difference between Python and Java, a crucial aspect to consider is the learning curve and the support available through their respective communities.

 5.1.
 Ease of learning